DerGuru/The-Resonant/Chapters/P2-14 - Night Measurement.md

 “I’m sightseeing,” Jason muttered.
 “I want to know the route before I move.”

 The sky obliged with a not‑lightning that somehow still needed to be counted.
 Milo’s voice came warm and precise.
 “There’s your twenty‑seven,” he said.
-“And—wait.
+“And - wait.
 The one after that just tried to be nine but tripped.”

 “It tripped because the world is tired,” Lina said.
 “Again.”